bobheadxi/labelist/README.md

 this for quite a while.
 I imagine integrations might depend on this too, so I might be safe for the time being.

+There's a bit more context [in my blog post](https://bobheadxi.dev/labelist/).

 ## Example

 Create a wanna-be-labelled task with your free Todoist account: